 The contract for the provision of 8 primary and 6 secondary schools commenced on 1 April 2004 with an end date of 31 March 2034, and a capital value of £96m.
 All the schools were completed in line with the original programme.
-At the expiry of the contract the schools transfer back to the Council for nil consideration, with the exception of 8 PFI schools, 3 primary and 5 secondary schools which have converted to academy trusts and therefore transfer to the individual trusts under 125 lease arrangements with the Council (an additional PFI secondary school converted 1 April 2019 which will increase the total to 9 schools).
+At the expiry of the contract the schools transfer back to the Council for nil consideration, with the exception of 9 PFI schools, 3 primary and 6 secondary schools which have converted to academy trusts and therefore transfer to the individual trusts under 125 year lease arrangements with the Council.
 The agreed government funding is being received and will support the Authority to manage income and expenditure over the rest of the 30 years of these arrangements.
-Payments during the year totalled £16.272m and are subject to availability and performance-related deductions and contractually agreed inflation adjustments.
+Payments during the year totalled £16.552m and are subject to availability and performance-related deductions and contractually agreed inflation adjustments.
 In the same period the Council received £6.223m of PFI grant in support of this project.